Make a recording

 Review the output

-Transcription usually takes 10-30 seconds for a one-minute recording on Apple Silicon.
+Transcription runs on-device and is fast on Apple Silicon, so a short recording is ready in moments.
 When it finishes:- The transcript appears in the right pane with timestamped lines

 - A summary is generated below the transcript: a short paragraph, key topics, and any action items Steno identified